 Death and injury associated with drinking and driving is a national tragedy.
 It's the number one contributor to the highway death toll, claiming thousands of victims every year.

-Alcohol takes away three things that anyone needs to drive a vehicle:
+Alcohol affects four things that anyone needs to drive a vehicle:

 - Judgment

 - Muscular Coordination

 - Vision

+- Attentiveness

-Police records show that almost half of all motor vehicle-related deaths involve alcohol - a driver, a passenger or someone else, such as a pedestrian, had been drinking.
+Police records show that almost half of all motor vehicle-related deaths involve alcohol.
 In most cases, these deaths are the result of someone who was drinking and driving.
-About 20,000 motor vehicle-related deaths occur each year because of alcohol, and thousands of people are injured.
+In recent years, some 18,000 annual motor vehicle-related deaths have been associated with the use of alcohol, with more than 300,000 people injured.